-MercadoLibre (MELI) is expected to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended September 2019.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+The market expects MercadoLibre (MELI) to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended September 2020.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

-The stock might move higher if these key numbers top expectations in the upcoming earnings report, which is expected to be released on October 31.
+The earnings report, which is expected to be released on November 4, 2020, might help the stock move higher if these key numbers are better than expectations.
 On the other hand, if they miss, the stock may move lower.

 While management's discussion of business conditions on theearnings callwill mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.

 This operator of an online marketplace and payments system in Latin America is expected to post quarterly earnings of $0.08 per share in its upcoming report, which represents a year-over-year change of +108.3%.

 Revenues are expected to be $1.01 billion, up 66.9% from the year-ago quarter.

 The consensus EPS estimate for the quarter has been revised 62.96% higher over the last 30 days to the current level.
 This is essentially a reflection of how the covering analysts have collectively reassessed their initial estimates over this period.